2026 European Men's Handball Championship qualification: Qualification Phase 1

 Since only four teams participate in this round, no draw was needed, other than the hosting rights.
 Although Cyprus had the hosting rights, it declined and the rights moved to Azerbaijan.

 Standings

 Results

 All times are local (UTC+4).

+Promotion round

+Six teams participated in this round: the winner of the Phase 1, the four of the lowest-ranked fourth-ranked teams in the 2024 European Men's Handball Championship qualification and the best European team of the 2023 IHF Emerging Nations Championship.
+The draw took place on 5 July 2023, in Vienna, Austria.

+Participating teams

+Seeding

+The seeding was announced on 4 July 2023.

+Overview

+Times from November to March are UTC+1, Times in May are UTC+2.